Biden: Vaccinated People Can Now Hug and Shake Hands Without a Mask

 Biden celebrated his administration’s efforts to get Americans vaccinated and thanked everyone who had already gotten their shots.

-“Some people said we couldn’t do this, that it would not be until the Fall that we had this many people vaccinated, that 2021 might be a lost year for our country… we proved the doubters wrong,” he said.
+You know, some people said we couldn’t do this.
+That will not be until the fall that we had this many people vaccinated.
+That 2021 might be a lost year for our country, as 2020 was,” he said.
+“But what we proved the doubters wrong.”

 The president praised Americans for getting vaccinated, calling it a “patriotic duty” everyone should follow.